Yme - OKEA

 Recovery

-The field will be produced by pressure support from partial water injection and water alternating gas (WAG) injection.
+The field is produced by pressure support from partial water injection and water alternating gas (WAG) injection.

 Transport

-The oil will be transported with tankers and the associated gas will be used for power consumption or reinjected.
+The oil is transported with tankers and the gas is reinjected.

 Status